-Unallocated contribution (how we apply bank interest)
+Unallocated contribution to your Voluntary Accumulation Account (how we apply bank interest)

-Contributions credited to TelstraSuper's bank account are generally applied to the relevant member's Voluntary Accumulation Account or Productivity Account within 3 business days.
+Contributions credited to TelstraSuper's bank account are generally applied to the relevant member's Voluntary Accumulation Account within 3 business days.
 Any interest earned on the balance of TelstraSuper's bank account is credited to TelstraSuper's Administration Reserve, which is used to support administration services provided to members.